divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 3. Then it shows a wizard that will walk through the major categories of options required to configure the instance.
 To begin, must choose an Amazon Machine Image (AMI).
 This is essentially a template that describes the operating system, application server, and any additional software packages we want pre-installed on the virtual server.
 There are many AMI’s, some created and supported by Amazon, others by community users, and many that have been optimized for specific purpose.
-For this case, will choose: `Amazon Linux  2 AMI Kernel 4.14 (HVM), SSD Volume Type.`
+For this case, will choose: `Amazon Linux 2 AMI (HVM) Kernel 4.14 , SSD Volume Type.`

 <img width="1401" alt="aws_AMI_instance" src="https://user-images.githubusercontent.com/17050990/156034381-91586287-1e7b-4ebe-99b3-1f564bed0aa6.png">